 A Situation Assessment Template (Excel Worksheet) was sent to all participants prior to the kick-off meeting in May 2020.
-The Situation Assessment Template (Excel Worksheet) contained several components that required input from the participants to facilitate the final development of the transition plan for each municipality.
-The components (See Figure 1) of the situation assessment worksheet comprised of:
+The Situation Assessment Template (Excel Worksheet) contained several Thematic Areas that required input from the participants to facilitate the final development of the transition plan for each municipality.
+The Thematic Areas (See Figure 1) of the situation assessment worksheet comprised of:

-- The fundamental approach the municipality uses to manage their parcel fabric - How the content of their in-house parcel fabric compares with the ParcelMap BC data content, - The various data, workflow and business system integration dependencies that need to be supported, - External program dependencies which could influence the adoption of ParcelMap BC.
+- Parcel Fundamentals: The fundamental approach the municipality uses to manage their parcel fabric - Primary Cadastre Data Comparison: How the content of their in-house parcel fabric compares with the ParcelMap BC data content,

+- Data Dependencies: The various data, workflow and business system integration dependencies that need to be supported, - Program Dependencies: Internal and external program dependencies which could influence the approach to, or timing of, adoption of ParcelMap BC.